envytto/envytto/README.md

-- 👋 Hi, I’m @MdAmiruddin
+-  Hi, I’m @envytto
-- 👀 I’m a CyberSecurity Enthusiast.
+-  I’m a CyberSecurity Enthusiast.
-- 🌱 I’m currently learning with Google.
+-  I’m currently learning with LearnP.
-- 💞️ I’m looking to collaborate with cybersecurity python projects.
+-  I’m looking to collaborate with security exploits projects.
-- 📫 How to reach me ..
-By my youtube [channel](https://bit.ly/3yeJeS9).
+-  How to reach me ..
+DISCORD [channel](@envytto).
-- 📝 I write CTF [Blog](https://mdamiruddin.github.io) and articles on [Medium](https://mdamiruddin.medium.com).
-- Feel free to connect with me on Linkedin.
-- Learning new technologies everyday to become better than my past self.

 <br>